PatrickInFrontEnd/PatrickInFrontEnd/README.md

 ## Hi there 👋 My name is Patrick - I am a Frontend Developer

-### I create different sort of applications, starting from simple landing pages ending with web applications
+### I create different sorts of applications, starting from simple landing pages ending with web applications
 ### 🌱 I’m currently learning Next.JS :D

 ### ⚡ About me :

-### I love asian kitchen - Tantanmen is my favorite dish, combination of creamy broth and a nice beef meat is a great mix! 💙
+### I love Asian kitchen - Tantanmen is my favorite dish, a combination of creamy broth and a nice beef meat is a great mix! 💙
 ### Coding is my passion, I love doing it.
-Solving technical problems and translating business needs into solutions is something that drives me, giving me a lot of energy! 🔥
+Solving technical problems and translating business needs into solutions are things that drive me and give me a lot of energy! 🔥
-### I am really hard-working man I always try to do my best - there is time for jokes and there is time for job  - this is my motto :)
+### I am really hard-working man I always try to do my best - there is time for jokes and there is time for a job  - this is my motto :)

 ### Technologies and tools which I use :
 [<img align="left" alt="Patryk Płuciennik | LinkedIn" width="44px" src="https://github.com/PatrickInFrontEnd/portfolio/blob/master/src/assets/images/javascript_skills_1.png" />][javascript]